Martin McGartland: Threats to his family

 After the 1994 ceasefire, McGartland appealed to be allowed to return home to West Belfast.
 When he asked Sinn Féin president Gerry Adams when he would be able to, he was informed that it was a matter between him and the IRA.
 McGartland has said that his relatives have received harassment from Republicans; in 1996, his brother Joe was subjected to a severe and prolonged IRA punishment beating with baseball bats, iron bars and a wooden plank embedded with nails.
-The assault left him confined to a wheelchair for three months.
+The assault left him using a wheelchair for three months.

 In August 2006 Ian Paisley told Peter Hain, Secretary of State for Northern Ireland, "We have also heard how the sister of IRA informer Martin McGartland was told by police that her safety was under threat.
 This news broke immediately after the Secretary of State's comments that he believed the IRA had ended all of its illegal activity."